divhide/node-subtitler/README.md

 > if free text  is provided -- performs a query into opensubtitles with it!

-> --lang The language to search ( be sure to check <a href="https://github.com/divhide/node-subtitler/blob/master/langs.dump.txt">here</a> )
+> --lang The language to search.
+Defaults to `LANG` environment variable.

 > -n specifies the number of subtitles to list or download if (--download is specified)